GVeras/Boggle-Solver/README.md

 | - | - | - |
 | d  | e  | f |
 | g  | h  | qu |

+Without the boardstring, and solely a number (3-5), the program will ask for each row individually.

 ## Current Progress: